SurajMenon710/Brain-Tumor-Mlops/README.md

-kidney-disease-classification
+brain-tumor-classification
 ==============================

-End to end kidney-disease-classification using MLflow and DVC
+End to end brain-tumor-classification using DVC

 Project Organization
 ------------